How do I get the recovery rebate credit to be calculated on Form 1040, line 30?

 The preparer should review the return to determine if the taxpayer meets all eligibility requirements (listed above).

-The Consolidated Appropriations Act, 2021 repealed the requirement for both taxpayers to have an SSN for any EIP to be allowed.
+The Consolidated Appropriations Act, 2021 repealed the requirement for both taxpayers to have a valid SSN for any EIP to be allowed.
 This guideline applies retroactively to the first EIP as well as the second.
 This is also used when calculating the Recovery Rebate Credit.
 As long as either the taxpayer or the spouse has a valid SSN, the EIP or credit is allowed for the SSN taxpayer and any dependent children that also have a valid SSN.
 The spouse with the ITIN is not eligible to receive the RRC (or EIP) unless the taxpayer was a member of the Armed Forces during 2020.
 No amount of credit or EIP is allowed for dependent children that do not possess a valid SSN.
 The software will calculate the RRC based on the eligible individuals entered on the return as well as the EIP amounts entered on the RRC screen.

 When applicable, the Wks Recovery Rebate will calculate the reduction amount required based on the filing status and adjusted gross income (AGI).
 This is shown on line 14 of Wks Recovery Rebate.
 This reduction amount is subtracted from both EIP 1 and EIP 2, if present.
 Below is an example of the worksheet for a MFJ return with one qualifying child that received less than the full amount of EIP 1 and EIP 2: